gagik/dart_ai/README.md

 - [ ] Support for other AI providers.
 - [ ] Flutter UI helpers for chat apps.
 - [ ] `flutter_hooks` support for `useChat` hook.
+- [ ] Moving providers into their own separate packages.

 ## Contributing